What Are the Punishments for Domestic Violence in Australia?

 As of October 2024, South Australia has introduced new reforms aimed at enhancing protection for domestic violence survivors.

-These changes include mandatory home detention and electronic monitoring for defendants granted bail after breaching intervention orders involving threats or acts of violence.
+These changes include mandatory home detention and electronic monitoring for individuals granted bail after breaching intervention orders involving threats or acts of violence.

 Domestic Violence & Family Law